AbhinavDutta/AbhinavDutta/README.md

 - 👋 Hi, I’m @AbhinavDutta
 - 👀 I’m interested in Alogrithms, Graphs and Combinatorics
-- 🌱 I’m currently working on Long Read Mappers
+- 🌱 I’m currently working on Long Read Mappers (for gene sequence analysis)
-- 💞️ I’m looking to collaborate on projects on Minimizers,Static Program Analysis
+- 💞️ I’m looking to collaborate on projects on Minimizers (or general k-mer selection schemes) ,Static Program Analysis or Sequence Alignment
 - 📫 How to reach me abhinavdutta555@gmail.com

 <!---